Skip navigation

 • Bulking injections make the area around the urethra thicker.
 This helps control leakage.
 The procedure may need to be repeated after a few months or years.

-• Male sling is a mesh tape used to put pressure on the urethra.
+• Urethral sling is a mesh tape used to put pressure on the urethra.
+It can be used in men and women.
 It is easier to do than placing an artificial urinary sphincter.

 • Retropubic suspensions lift the bladder and urethra.
 This is done less often due to the frequent use and success with urethral slings.